Rofu Standard 1400 Electric Strike with Finish and Face Plate Options

 There are three basic methods of electromechanically locking and unlocking a door - the electrified mechanical lock and lock hardware, electromagnetic lock and electric strike.
 Depending upon the manufacturer or provider, electrified locking products can be available with different types of monitoring and/or release switches.

-The electrified lock and lock hardware usually operates as an access control standalone as it can be unlocked and locked either by using a key or electronically.
+The electrified lock and lock hardware usually operates as an access control standalone as it can be unlocked and locked both using a key and electronically.
 Electrified locks incorporate either a solenoid or motor that controls the latch bolt mechanism.

 Considerations when ordering an electrified lock are lock finish and function (usually Storeroom), voltage (usually 12 or 24 volts/AC or DC) and operation Fail Safe or Fail Secure.
 Door and lock monitoring/switches can include a REX (Request-to-Exit), Door Position Switch (DPS), Latch Bolt Monitoring (LBM) and Dead Bolt Monitoring (DBM).

-Important: Before purchasing and installing any wired electromechanical hardware, consult your Local Authority Having Jurisdiction (AHJ).
+Important: Before purchasing and installing any wired electromechanical hardware, contact your Local Authority Having Jurisdiction (AHJ).